 Coffee Pods and K-Cups

 Single-serve coffee pods like K-Cups and Nespresso capsules are perfectly fine in carry-on bags.
-They’re considered solid items and don’t fall under liquid restrictions.
+They’re considered solid items and don’t fall under liquid restrictions, even though they contain a small amount of moisture.

 Instant Coffee